Registration for Spring & Summer 2026 Classes & Camps is now open! Learn More >>

 Who led the Civil Rights protests to desegregate Glen Echo Amusement Park in 1960?
 Which amusement park ride was a focal point of the protests?
 How did Glen Echo Park become part of the National Park System?
 Explore Glen Echo Park’s history on this 45-minute free walking tour and find out the answers to these questions and more!
 This 45-minute ranger-led tour starts at the Dentzel carousel at 10:00am.
 No registration required.

-Washington Conservatory of Music (WCM)—one of the Park’s resident arts organizations and a nationally accredited music school—presents a concert in honor of Black History Month on Sunday, February 15, at 3:00pm at St. Columba Episcopal Church in Washington, DC.
+Washington Conservatory of Music (WCM)—one of the Park’s resident arts organizations and a nationally accredited music school—presents a concert in honor of Black History Month on Sunday, February 15, from 3:00pm to 5:00pm at St. Columba Episcopal Church in Washington, DC.
+Join WCM for an inspiring and dynamic concert, honoring the power of music in our community.
+This concert features the Accord Symphony Orchestra, Maestro Julien Benichou, and Assistant Conductor Gloria Yin.

 Winston Harris: New Everything, New | Park View Gallery | Opening February 21, 2026